Imperial Irrigation District

-The Imperial Irrigation District (IID) is an irrigation district that serves the Imperial Valley in Southern California.
+The Imperial Irrigation District (IID) is an irrigation district that serves the Imperial Valley and a large portion of the eastern and southern Coachella Valley in the Colorado Desert region of Southern California.
 Established under the State Water Code, the IID supplies roughly 500,000 acres of Imperial Valley farmland with raw Colorado River water to support irrigation.
-In addition to providing irrigation, IID also supplies electrical energy to the valley.
+IID also supplies electrical energy to the Imperial and Coachella valleys.

 IID was formed in 1911 under the California Irrigation District Act to acquire the properties of the bankrupt California Development Company and its Mexican subsidiary.
 The IID was formed as a public agency, acquiring 13 mutual water companies in the valley which had developed and operated water distribution canals.
 The district is headquartered in Imperial, California.